 In time, people outside my small circle of friends found it.
 For a while, a modest amount of people talked about it.
 I found more artist friends, many of whom I still talk to today.
-I garnered a small group of fans who enjoyed my characters, liked my stories, and have made thankfully few requests for fanservice drawings of my female cast members.
-I knew I'd never reach the hypothetical levels of fame of Trevor Turducken, but people liked my stuff, and I felt great.
+I garnered a small group of fans who enjoyed my characters, liked my stories, and have made thankfully few requests for disturbing fanservice drawings of my female cast members.
+I knew I'd never reach the hypothetical levels of fame that I completely made up for Trevor Turducken in the second paragraph of this introduction, but people liked my stuff, and I felt great.